 The way the 52-week savings chart works is that the savings amount is increasing every week.
 But, if you’re beginning your savings plan in January (which is not a requirement! you need to! ) this will leave the highest savings accounts for December, which is the month that the money situation is already quite tight.

-To prevent the possibility of this the possibility of this happening, reverse the chart to begin counting down instead of up.
-Begin with Week 52 and save $52, the next week Week 51 saves $51 each week to the final week of the chart.
+To prevent the possibility of this happening, reverse the chart to begin counting down instead of up.
+Begin with Week 52 and save $52, the next week Week 51 save $51 each week to the final week of the chart.
 At that point, you will only have to save one dollar in the final week.

 Another variant of the year-long savings challenge can be to make it extend for 2 years.
 But, when year 2 arrives instead of starting at Week 1, name it Week 53.
 Then you can save up to 53 bucks.
 The next week, you can save $54, then $55 and so on.
 Then, at the end of two years, on Week 104 – you’ll save $5,460.

-More Charts to help you in Saving Money
+More Charts to Help You Saving Money Game

 As with the calendar savings plan, these charts must be printed and completed.
 Once you have reached the dollar amount, you should color within the square, to allow you to observe your development.
-It can be hung on your refrigerator, store it on the top shelf on your desk, or attach it to the mirror in your bathroom.
+It can be hung on your refrigerator, stored it on the top shelf of your desk, or attached to the mirror in your bathroom.
 Put it in a place in a place where you can be able to see it, and you will stay inspired!